ADU/JADU Information

 ADU Advisory for Properties on Septic and Wells

-***Attention: All property owners on septic systems or wells need to check with the Butte County Environmental Health Department by clicking here for their website or calling (530) 552-3880 on the regulations and requirements that pertain to ADUs on septic systems or wells.***
+Please note that all property owners intending to use the septic systems or wells for the new ADU should check with Butte County Environmental Health Department by clicking here for their website. or calling (530) 552-3880 to verify the regulations and requirements that pertain to ADUs on septic systems or wells.

 Accessory Dwelling Units (ADUs) and Junior Accessory Dwelling Units (JADUs) provide housing opportunities within existing neighborhoods that are more affordable due to their smaller size and use of existing infrastructure.
 Here is a follow-up video on how Lauren and Seth built their ADU.